-As of December 31, 2021, pursuant to the terms of the Restated Certificate, the Company is authorized to issue 1,350,000,000 shares of common stock with \$0.0001 par value, of which 193,255,537 shares are issued and 190,023,855 outstanding.
-The Company had three classes of authorized common stock, Class A common stock, Class B common stock and Class C common stock.
+As of December 31, 2022, pursuant to the terms of the Restated Certificate, the Company is authorized to issue 1,350,000,000 shares of common stock with \$0.0001 par value, of which 198,723,478 shares are issued and 194,893,657 outstanding.
+The Company has three classes of authorized common stock, Class A common stock, Class B common stock and Class C common stock.
 The rights of the holders of Class A common stock, Class B common stock, and Class C common stock are identical, except with respect to voting and conversion.